 Is it possible to heal from MCS?

 Yes, it is possible to heal from chemical sensitivity – and, even when total remission is not possible, there is a very wide range of improvements that ARE possible.
 Thousands of people have healed their chemical (and other) sensitivities using brain retraining programs focused on resetting limbic system function after a neurotoxic injury.
-These programs (like Annie Hopper’s Dynamic Neural Retraining System™ and the Gupta Brain Retraining Program) are described in more depth on our sister website: limbicretraining.com.
+The two main programs available for hypersensitivity syndromes like MCS are Annie Hopper’s Dynamic Neural Retraining System™ and the Gupta Brain Retraining Program.

 Brain retraining programs are just one way people have healed over the years.
 Others have found improvements through abstinence from chemical products and moldy living + work environments alone.
 Others have revamped their diet and lifetsyle and found their sensitivities went away or lessened greatly over time.
 Others have worked with functional medicine physicians, herbalists, and alternative practitioners to heal their lyme disease, address viral load, detoxify their system from mold and chemicals, and overall support their health.
 Others have turned to nature and camped in a tent for years, grounded barefoot on the earth, and swam in natural bodies of water to find healing and a return to homeostasis.
 And still others have found healing after devoting themselves to a spiritual practice.
 The important thing is not to give up hope – there is a way for everyone to access healing no matter your physical, emotional and financial ability, or your belief system!

 A Safe Room is a room that has no environmental triggers for the occupant.
 It is typically made of inert materials or sealed in some way to prevent offgassing of chemicals and odors.
 It allows the occupant to get restful sleep and to be comfortable while in the space.